jmaldia/fend-classic-arcade-game-clone-project-3/README.md

 - Babel

 ***
 NOTE: For this project, I used babel to transpile the code.
 I placed all unnecessary files on .gitignore.
 However, I left the es6 file (called app-es6.js) that was transpiled to es5 (app.js).
+I wrote the code in ES6 and transpiled using babel.

 The game will run even without babel installed on your Machine.
 ***